acoustic-content-samples/sample-custom-element-ui/README.md

 Enter you IBM ID password at the prompts.

-## Creating you own UI Extension
+## Creating you own Custom UI

-To create you own UI extension, copy the patterns shown in the samples.
+To create you own Custom UI, copy the patterns shown in the samples.

 Include the Javascript for the SDKs in your index.html using: